 - 1. Make sure that your PC is powered off. - 2.
 Connect an Ethernet cable between any of LAN ports located on the back panel of the router and the Ethernet port of your PC. - 3.
-Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 4.
+To connect via a WiMAX, 3G GSM or CDMA network: connect your USB modem to the USB port4 located on the front panel of the router. - If you need to connect or change a USB modem to another one when the router is powered on, power off the router, connect the modem to the USB port, and power on the router. - 4.
+Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 5.
 Turn on your PC and wait until your operating system is completely loaded.